gruntjs/grunt-contrib-uglify/README.md

 This string will be prepended to the beginning of the minified output.
 It is processed using [grunt.template.process][], using the default options.

+#### footer
+Type: `String`
+Default: empty string

+This string will be append to the end of the minified output.
+It is processed using [grunt.template.process][], using the default options.

 _(Default processing options are explained in the [grunt.template.process][] documentation)_

 [grunt.template.process]: https://github.com/gruntjs/grunt/wiki/grunt.template#wiki-grunt-template-process